ewan-klein/ilwhack/team_formation.md

 #### 15:15-16:15

+*NB tutorials are due to start at 16:30.
+Someone needs to liaise with each tutor and show them where to go.*

 We'll ask about 20 or so people to come up to the front of the room and  pitch **one** project idea to the whole room.
-If you are pitching, you will get one minute to pitch your idea.
-So if you have more than one, you'll have to decide your favourite; this should also be a project that you really want to do!
-Each of the ideas pitched in this way will form the nucleus for a team.
+If you are pitching, you will get one minute to pitch your favourite project idea; this should also be a project that you really want to do!
+Each of the ideas pitched in this way will form the nucleus for a project and project team.

 We'll now ask everyone who didn't pitch to join one of the idea-pitchers.
 Remember that there are at most **six** people in each team, so there may need to be some horse-trading and shuffling about.
 It might also be expedient to 'fork' a very popular project idea into variants.